-- a.
-Accountability for Supervisors and Employees The Employee and the Employee's faculty supervisor shall sign the employee's fraction calculation form, with acknowledgement that they reviewed the total estimated average weekly work expectations. - b.
-Hours Accountability for the Employee and the University c.
-Average Weekly Work Expectation Problem- Solving Options
+a.
+Accountability for Supervisors and Employees The Employee and the Employee's faculty supervisor shall sign the employee's fraction calculation form, with acknowledgement that they reviewed the total estimated acknowledgement that they reviewed the to average weekly work expectations.

+b.
+Hours Accountability for the Employee and the University